DataDog/java-dogstatsd-client/README.md

 ## Downloads

-The client jar is distributed via maven central, and can be downloaded [here](http://search.maven.org/#search%7Cga%7C1%7Cg%3Acom.datadoghq%20a%3Ajava-dogstatsd-client).
+The client is distributed via maven central, and can be downloaded [here](http://search.maven.org/#search%7Cga%7C1%7Cg%3Acom.datadoghq%20a%3Ajava-dogstatsd-client).

 ```xml
 <dependency>